openSUSE/news-o-o/_posts/2014-08-07-official-docker-containers.markdown

 ---
 author: Henne Vogelsang
+comments: true
 date: 2014-08-07 12:00:48+00:00
 layout: post
 link: https://news.opensuse.org/2014/08/07/official-docker-containers/
+slug: official-docker-containers
-title: "Official 13.1 Docker Containers Released"
+title: Official 13.1 Docker Containers Released
+wordpress_id: 18333
 categories:
 - Derivatives
 ---

 We are proud to announce official Docker containers for our latest openSUSE release, 13.1.
 Docker is an open-source project that automates the deployment of applications inside software containers.
 With the official openSUSE Docker containers it's now easy for developers to leverage the power of our Linux distribution and it's free software Eco-system as base for their applications.